apache/doris-website/versioned_docs/version-3.0/data-operate/import/import-way/stream-load-manual.md

 ### Usage limitations

-When importing CSV files, it is necessary to clearly distinguish between null values and empty strings:
+When importing CSV files, it's important to distinguish between null values and empty strings:

-- Null values need to be represented by `\N`.
-For example, the data "a,\N,b" indicates that the middle column is a null value.
+- Null values: Use `\N` to represent null.
+For example, `a,\N,b` indicates the middle column is null.
-- Empty strings can be represented by leaving the data empty.
-For example, the data "a, ,b" indicates that the middle column is an empty string.
+- Empty string: An empty string is represented when there are no characters between two delimiters.
+For example, in `a,,b`, there are no characters between the two commas, indicating that the middle column value is an empty string.

 ### Basic principles